rabbit-ear/rabbit-ear/readme.md

 ### math.js

 This is the math library, bundled as an es6 module.
-Direct all comments to the [Math repository](https://github.com/robbykraft/Math).
+Direct all conversation to the [Math repository](https://github.com/robbykraft/Math).

 ### diagrams/